-(74) Capital management
+(71) Capital management

-74.1.
+71.1.
 Own funds and capital management

-In accordance with the Law on Banks (Official Gazette of RS no. 04/17, 19/18, 54/19) the minimum amount of a bank's paid-in capital and the lowest level of the capital a bank has to maintain, cannot be lower than BAM 15,000 thousand.
-The Bank's subscribed capital amounted to BAM 153,094 thousand is in line with these provisions.

-Regulatory capital represents the sum of core and supplementary capital, after regulatory adjustments.

-The Bank's core capital is comprised of the sum of regulatory capital after regulatory adjustments and supplementary capital after regulatory adjustments.
+In accordance with the Law on Banks (Official Gazette of RS no. 04/17, 19/18, 54/19) the minimum amount of a bank's paid-in capital and the lowest level of the capital a bank has to maintain, cannot be lower than BAM 15.000 thousand.
+The Bank's subscribed capital amounted to BAM 153.094 thousand is in line with these provisions.
+Regulatory capital represents the sum of Common Equity Tier 1 and Tier 2 capital, after regulatory adjustments.
+Tier 1 of the bank shall represent the sum of Common Equity Tier 1, after regulatory adjustments and Additional Tier 1 after regulatory adjustments.

 Items of ordinary core capital of the Bank consist of equity instruments, premiums on shares, retained earnings, accumulated other comprehensive income and other reserves.
-The Bank deducts profit of current financial year from ordinary capital items, intangible assets, insufficient regulatory reserves, deferred tax assets etc. The additional core capital of the Bank consists of items of additional capital after regulatory adjustments.
+The Bank deducts from ordinary capital items loss of current financial year, losses from previous years, intangible assets, insufficient regulatory reserves, deferred tax assets etc. The additional core capital of the Bank consists of items of additional capital after regulatory adjustments.
 The items of additional capital are equity instruments and instrument-related premium accounts.

-The Bank's supplementary capital consists of the Bank's supplementary capital items after deductions for regulatory adjustments.
-Supplementary capital cannot be more than one third of the core capital.
+Tier 2 capital consists of the Tier 2 capital items after deductions for regulatory adjustments.
+Tier 2 capital cannot be more than one third of the core capital.